-Other-Priority Investigation Locations (PILS)
+- All crashes - Other-Priority Investigation Volume Locations (PILS)

+- Median width

+- Horizontal curvature

-- Functional classification - Roadside features
+- Functional classification

+- Roadside features

 - Crash frequency

 - Crash rate

 - Excess proportions of specific crash types

 - Other-A project review and windshield survey is conducted as required by the SAFETAP program.
 Qualified staff decide upon the safety work to be done before, during and after construction to ensure safety is incorporated into maintenance projects.

 - Other-Low cost spot improvements are often recommended as a result of a highway safety investigation.

 - Relative severity index